-Consideration should also be given to the need to differentiate between a review of the Policy itself, and one of the procedures involved in applying the Policy (as noted earlier, this might involve amendments to the prevailing UDRP Rules, or the creation of new Supplemental Rules for providers).
-Should the GNSO Council initiate a PDP on reviewing the RPMs including the UDRP, the PDP Working Group should determine whether and how to distinguish between these tasks as a matter of early priority in each phase of the PDP (if the two-pronged approach recommended in this report is adopted).
+Specifically, consideration should be given to the need to differentiate between a review of the Policy itself, and one of the procedures involved in applying the Policy (as noted earlier, this might involve amendments to the prevailing UDRP Rules, or the creation of new Supplemental Rules for providers).
+Should a PDP be initiated on reviewing the RPMs including the UDRP, the Working Group chartered for the PDP should determine whether and how to distinguish between these tasks as a matter of early priority.
 Although the PDP Working Group would not be precluded from providing guidance on operational and procedural improvements to a RPM, the actual development of these rules and processes would be more appropriately performed by an Implementation Review Team formed after the adoption of the Working Group's overall policy recommendations.